 The benefit of a thermostat is that you can set the heater to an exact temperature, or at least have more control over it.
 You might find you’re paying more for the pleasure, so don’t put too much effort into it.

 At the very least, your garage heater should have overheat protection.
 This is true for all fuel types.
 As the name suggests, it shuts the heater off if it gets too hot or malfunctions.

 For gas and propane heaters, make sure you’ve also got tip-over protection.
 It’s important because they’ll have some kind of flame, which could set things on fire if it falls over.

 Finally, low-oxygen shut-off is a must for these fuel types, too.
 Again, it’s pretty self-explanatory: if the heater detects low amounts of oxygen in the air, it’ll shut off.

 In smaller garages, I’d recommend having an independent carbon monoxide detector too, just for safety.
 Larger spaces won’t have the same issue, as there should be better circulation.

 Arguably the easiest heater to set up will be electric: you just plug it into a wall outlet.
 But propane and gas aren’t too far behind: you connect them to a tank and turn them on.

 After that, installation can be as complicated as you want it to be.
 For example, wall-mounted heaters take more effort, and portable ones will likely require more assembly.

-Electric vs. Gas vs. Propane Heater: Which One to Choose?
+Electric vs. Gas vs. Propane Heater

 To finish, let’s look at which type of heater is best based on certain criteria.
 I won’t explain each answer too much because they’ll use information I’ve discussed above.
 Instead, think of it as a quick-fire decision-making tool.